input-output-hk/Alonzo-testnet/Alonzo-exercises/3_Alonzo-blue-exercise-3.md

 ### Part 3: Can you spend the funds on the script?

-This particular script doesn't really lock the funds: redeeming always succeeds, It just needs the transaction to be correct or the collateral might be consumed.
+This particular script always succeeds if you provide the correct datum.

 - Take a look into `cardano-cli transaction build-raw`